 "In real terms - that is, after adjusting for inflation - the average American worker today earns roughly nine times as much as his 1840 counterpart.
 That's because today's worker is roughly nine times as productive...
 Today's workers are more productive because they're working with better equipment - computerized looms instead of handlooms, for example" (Steven E. Landsburg, Why the Stimulus Shouldn't Stimulate You, washingtonpost.com, January 2008).

-It is suggested that a more integrated, productive and wealthier world economy has extended the latest upwave, but not extinguished it.
+It is suggested that a more integrated, productive and wealthier world economy has extended the latest upwave, but not extinguished the boom-bust cycle.

-Four major factors - expanded roles of consumers, governments, central bankers, and financial sectors - have contributed to an extended upwave:
+Five major factors - many new peoples particpating in the global economy, with expanded roles of consumers, governments, central bankers, and financial sectors - have contributed to an extended upwave:

 "A brilliantly inventive generation has harnessed computing power and financial theory to transform the world of finance.
 Trillion-dollar global markets have sprung up on the back of techniques for converting loans, interest payments, default risk and who knows what else into new securities that could be chopped up and repackaged in mind-boggling combinations, sold and resold.
 Much good has come of that - and not only fat bonuses on Wall Street and in the City.
 The most valuable result of the new finance is that more people and businesses have gained access to credit on better terms" (The Economist, Only human, economist.com, October 18, 2007).